Double Storey Extension Cost

 You will need to review the Party Wall Act if you are doing work to an existing party wall, building on or at the boundary of two properties, or are excavating near to or below the foundation level of neighbouring buildings.

-Cost of Removing a Double-Storey Extension
+Cost of Double Storey Extension Removal

-If you have a dilapidated double storey extension attached to your home, you may need it removing.
+If you have a dilapidated double storey extension attached to your home, you may need it removed.
 Firstly, you’ll need to hire labourers to demolish the extension.
 How much this will cost will depend on what size the extension is and how long it takes to demolish.

-On average, demolishing a standard sized double storey extension will cost at least £2,500.
+On average, demolishing a standard-sized double storey extension will cost at least £2,500.

 The cost of removing rubble and waste can cost the same, or even more than the demolition itself.
 You can hire skips (£250 per week, on average) or hire a grab truck to come and collect the waste for around £150-£200.
 Some demolition companies will offer to take the waste and include it in their overall charge.

-Hiring a Double-Storey Extension Builder Checklist
+Checklist: Hiring a Double Storey Extension Builder

 A double storey extension is a huge job!
-Before you hire someone there are some things you should consider.
+Before you hire someone, there are some things you should consider.
 Below is a checklist for you to follow when you're searching for double storey extension builder.

-• Check for any relevant qualifications that you’d expect from that trade.
+- Check for any relevant qualifications that you’d expect from that trade.

-• Ask whether they have liability insurance.
+- Ask whether they have liability insurance.
 Liability insurance would protect you if anything were to go wrong while the work is happening.

-• Discuss their previous experience.
+- Discuss their previous experience.
 Ask if they have ever completed a job similar to what you’re requesting.
 Ask if they have any proof or a portfolio of their work.

-• Do they offer any guarantees?
+- Do they offer any guarantees?
 So, if any problems arise in the future, you’ll be covered by a guarantee, and won’t have to fork out even more money.

 FAQs

-How Can I Reduce The Cost Of Building My Double Storey Extension?
+How Can I Reduce the Cost of Building My Double Storey Extension?

-How Do I Choose The Right Contractors?
+How Do I Choose the Right Contractors?

-Is A Single, Double or Three-Storey Extension Best?
+Is a Single, Double or Three-Storey Extension Best?

-Will Building A Double Storey Extension Cause Me Any Problems?
+Will Building a Double Storey Extension Cause Me Any Problems?

 Should I Move Out While Extending?